-In order to distinguish between the activation-based and direct access models, we implemented them as hierarchical Bayesian models in Stan (Stan Development Team, 2016b).1 See Lee (2011) for a similar approach to cognitive modeling.
-Implementing these models affords several advantages: (i) we can investigate (through posterior predictive checking, explained below) whether the data could have been generated by the models; (ii) we can determine how each model's parameters were affected by interference effects; and

-1Given the existence of models that assume that some aspect of the mind is Bayesian, such as Bayesian approaches to parsing (such as Kleinschmidt, Fine, & Jaeger, 2012; Traxler, 2014; Myslín & Levy, 2016) or to word learning (see, for example Xu & Tenenbaum, 2007), it is important to note that we are using Bayesian methods as a flexible and interpretable way of extending models of cognitive processes (Lee, 2011; Shiffrin, Lee, Kim, & Wagenmakers, 2008).
-This approach is orthogonal to the question of whether the mind does or does not do Bayesian inference.
+In order to distinguish between the activation-based and direct-access models, we implemented them as hierarchical Bayesian models.
+Implementing these models affords several advantages: (i) we can investigate (through posterior predictive checking, explained below) whether the data could have been generated by the models; (ii) we can determine how each model's parameters were affected by interference effects; and (iii) the quality of fit of the two models can be compared using cross-validation.
+It is important to note that we are using Bayesian methods as a flexible and interpretable way of extending models of cognitive processes (Lee, 2011; Shiffrin, Lee, Kim, & Wagenmakers, 2008), and this approach is orthogonal to the question of whether the mind does or does not do Bayesian inference (see Feldman, 2016, for a critical review on how probabilistic models of perception and cognition should work).